Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/preferences.md

   then pings are sent to a server operating locally at that port (even if the ping has a Debug Tag), to enable testing.

+Also, if set, [JOG](./jog) is disabled.
+Artifact builds will not exhibit changes to their Glean metrics.

 `MOZILLA_OFFICIAL` tends to be set on most builds released to users, including builds distributed by Linux distributions.
 It tends to not be set on local developer builds.
 See [bug 1680025](https://bugzilla.mozilla.org/show_bug.cgi?id=1680025) for details.

+`COMPILE_ENVIRONMENT`

+If `COMPILE_ENVIRONMENT` isn't set in the build config, [JOG](./jog) will generate a file for the runtime-registration of metrics and pings.
+This is to support [Artifact Builds](/contributing/build/artifact_builds).

 `OS_TARGET`